dronetag/drone-scanner/README.md

 - Easy export of collected data
 - Continuously updated to reflect the latest EU & US regulations

+### Supported smartphones

+- the ability of a phone to receive Bluetooth 5 Extended Advertisements must be proven experimentally.
+A list of smartphones that have been tested for receiving Remote ID signals is available [here](hhttps://github.com/opendroneid/receiver-android/blob/master/supported-smartphones.md).

 ## Screenshots

 <img src="assets/screenshots/IMG_9743.PNG" height="400" />